MysteryHawk17/Chat-App/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please submit an issue.
 If you would like to contribute code, please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Written by Chatsonic